Touchdown (mascot): Jerseys and outfits

 Ever since transitioning to a mascot design, Touchdown has worn a variety of shirts and outfits.
 In 2021, guidelines were updated so have all Touchdown outfits tie into Cornell in some way.
 This has and continues to be done through the use of logos, red/white coloring, and iconic Cornell iconography.

 Touchdown has uniforms for hockey, football, basketball, and soccer.
 Some of his most frequently used other outfits include pajamas, a spring vest, and celebration outfit featuring a vest and party hat.

 Touchdown-Mobile

 Touchdown with the Touchdown-Mobile at its very first use outside of Statler Hall when Touchdown attended a farewell ice cream truck event.

-In 2021,under new leadership, the Big Red Bears sought to bring a new transportation system to campus to increase the efficiency and safety of the Touchdown program.
+In 2021, under new leadership, the Big Red Bears sought to bring a new transportation system to campus to increase the efficiency and safety of the Touchdown program.
 Funds were raised in 2022 and in-combination with pre-existing gifts, a purchase of a street-legal golf cart took place in 2023.
 The "Touchdown-Mobile" was first used on the final day of classes of the 2023 Spring semester and is now the mascot's primary form of transportation.

 Non-official status

 In fall of 2011 Geoffrey Block, representative on the Student Assembly, tried to petition to have "Touchdown" recognized as the official mascot at Cornell University.
 The request was denied.

-Despite not being the official "mascot", that role has no meaning within the university given one has never existed.
-Touchdown is a firmly established figurehead of Cornell University being featured on official social media pages, websites, major promotional events, merchandise, and more.